Insights and Advice for Enabling More Efficient and Sustainable Construction

 As its name suggests, this section covers all costs related to ensuring safety, health, and environmental regulations compliance.
 As discussed in a previous post, construction site accidents are not uncommon, and allocating resources to ensure safety across the board is paramount to avoid such accidents.
 Common costs related to this topic are:

-• Acquiring personal protective equipment (PPE), such as hard hats, high-visibility vests, safety goggles, and gloves, among many others.
-Providing PPE to workers not only ensures their safety but also ensures the project's compliance.
+• Acquiring PPE such as hard hats, high-visibility vests, safety goggles, and gloves, among many others.
+Providing PPE to workers not only ensures their safety but also ensures the project’s compliance.

-• Installing first aid facilities on-site with trained personnel who can assist workers in case of a safety emergency makes workers feel protected, boosts their productivity, and contributes to a safer work environment.
+• Installing first aid facilities on-site with trained personnel who can assist workers in case of a safety emergency to make workers feel protected, boost their productivity, and contribute to a safer work environment.

 • Setting up systems for collecting and correctly disposing of waste to ensure materials are properly recycled.

-• Ensuring that procedures, and the necessary equipment, are in place to ensure that pollution of water courses, damage to trees or their roots, etc. is not caused during construction.
+• Ensuring procedures and necessary equipment are in place to prevent the pollution of water ways, damage to trees or their roots, etc. during construction.

-• Installing dust suppression systems and noise barriers will minimize the impact of construction work on the surrounding communities and ensure compliance with regulations.
+• Installing dust suppression systems and noise barriers to minimize the impact of construction work on the surrounding communities and ensure compliance with regulations.

 Insurance and bonds